zacklow28/tp/docs/DeveloperGuide.md

   Provides an architectural overview of VitaBook, including the key components (`Model`, `Logic`, `UI`, `Storage`) and how they interact.
 Start here for an understanding of the overall structure.

 - **[Implementation](#implementation)**
-  Explains how specific features are built—such as priority tagging, sorting, filtering, command history, and undo/redo mechanisms.
+  Explains how specific features are built—such as adding, editing, clearing, changing priority, sorting, filtering, command history, and undo/redo mechanisms.

 - **[Documentation, Configuration, and Other Guides](#documentation-logging-testing-configuration-dev-ops)**
   Includes focused sub-guides on areas such as testing, logging, build configuration, and DevOps setup.